PANFACTORY/PANSLBM2/README.md

 mpiexec -n 4 build/heatsink3D.exe 2 2 1
 ```
 And results are output in ```result/```.
-Of course, you can also use other compilers like Intel C++ Compiler.
+Of course, you can also use other compilers like Intel C++ Compiler and other MPI libraries like Intel MPI.

 # Dependency